-But here's the thing.
-At that point, I had probably crossed the Rubicon, passed the point of no return.
+At that point, I had crossed the point of no return.
 I'd stuck my head above the parapet.

 I've lived for these years with this ambiguity.
 I'm accustomed to it.
 That doesn't mean it doesn't bother me.
 But, also, I've lived relatively well -- treated, to be honest, better by the Irish government than I expect ever to be by that of my native United States.
 And, yes, that's shameful.

 But, speaking of politics, here's where I introduce John McGuinness, a man who needs no introduction.
 He's pretty much the top local politician, if I'm not mistaken -- hugely popular and the go-to guy when you need a little official help.

 And, at this point, talking with John McGuinness was the best option.
 My discussions with the landlady Bridgett compelled me to try.
 Again -- it's Irish, and it's not worth explaining in detail.
 It's just part of the deal.

 And, again, Bridgett didn't really understand why I couldn't just *get* rent allowance -- because I'm "not really" a foreigner.